 The period of the Sufi and Bhakti movements that started in the seventh and eighth century was also good for the language.

-Sharif, too, has specialised in Hindu scriptures, the Ramayana and Mahabharata and has led many PhD students through their research on the two texts.
+Sharif, too, has specialised in Hindu scriptures, the Mahabharata and has led many PhD students through their research on the two texts.
 But his love for the language has come at a price.
 He is all but cut off from his own community.
 “Sanskrit has brought me great respect and fortune.
 I had to make a choice between being a liberal Muslim and moving up in life and listening to my community members,” he says.